andrcode1/Statistical_Analysis_SP500/README.md

 This project provided a comprehensive analysis of the S&P 500 returns, focusing on their distribution, confidence intervals, and the Central Limit Theorem.
 The key findings are as follows:

 1. **Daily Returns**: The analysis of daily returns from 2008–2023 revealed that they do not follow a normal distribution.
-The Shapiro-Wilk test, histogram, and QQ-plot all highlighted significant deviations, particularly in the tails, indicating heavy-tailed behavior.
+The Shapiro-Wilk test, histogram, and QQ-plot all highlighted significant deviations, particularly in the tails.

 2. **Confidence Intervals**: Monte Carlo simulations demonstrated the range of potential cumulative returns over time.
 The widening confidence intervals underscored the increasing uncertainty in future returns, while the median path provided a central tendency for expected outcomes.

-3. **Annual Mean Returns**: By examining annual mean returns from 1950–2023, the distribution was found to be closer to normal compared to daily returns.
+3. **Annual Mean Returns**: By examining annual mean returns from 1950–2023, the distribution was closer to normal than daily returns.
 Although the Shapiro-Wilk test still rejected normality, the higher p-value and visual assessments suggested that increasing the number of observations would further align the distribution with Gaussian behavior.

 ## Installation Guide